 Because rambutan has good dietary fiber content, it is said that it can contribute to keeping your heart healthy.

-Consuming high-fiber content foods may be able to lower cholesterol levels and regulate blood pressure.
+Consuming high-fiber foods may be able to lower cholesterol levels and regulate blood pressure.

-Both of which are contributors to the health of your heart.
+Both are contributors to the health of your heart.

-We all know about calcium and its relationship to the health of your bones, but do you know that phosphorus plays a part in this too?
+We all know about calcium and its relationship to the health of your bones, but did you know that phosphorus plays a part in this too?

-Rambutan is rich in phosphorus.
+Rambutan provides phosphorus.
 And phosphorus also helps in the formation and maintenance of your bones.

 Rambutan has been used for its antibacterial properties for many years now.

-There are also different studies that will tell you that rambutan has antiseptic properties that can fight different infections.
+There are also different studies that will tell you that certain extracts from rambutan fruit have antiseptic properties that can fight different infections.

-It’s able to prevent digestive disorders like constipation.
+It’s able to prevent digestive disorders like constipation and diarrhea.

-The antibacterial qualities of rambutan can also help fight intestinal parasites that can cause diarrhea.
+Also, the rambutan fruit’s antibacterial properties may help fight parasites in the gut that can cause diarrhea.

-Besides this, it also contains a good range of B vitamins that can boost your metabolic process to boost your energy.
+Besides this, it also contains a good range of B vitamins that can boost your metabolic process and boost your energy.

-There are claims that rambutan is able to help you with your sex life.
+There are claims that rambutan can improve your sexual life.